 /* Unsuccessful result for GS1G, DUNS or TXID.
 Take the first occurrence that allows to create a valid FATF ID and translate it.
-If no issuer country can be found, the latest occurrence of OrganisationID/Other will be used with PostalAddress/Country if present */
+If no issuer country can be found, the latest occurrence of OrganisationID/Other will be used with PostalAddress/Country if present provided the MXCode is in the ISO list */

 IF SuccessfulFATF = “false” THEN